Bayesian Matrix Completion for Hypothesis Testing: Introduction

 Other important characteristics of HTS data are irregular dose-response shapes and heteroscedasticity.
 Many previous studies placed monotone non-decreasing shape restrictions on dose-response curves \citep{neelon2004bayesian, ritz2010toward, wilson2014hierarchical} and did not consider heteroscedasticity.
 Our approach is strongly motivated by evidence that disruption in centrality or dispersion of intricately-controlled biological pathways observed \textit{in vitro} can lead to \textit{in vivo} toxicity and ultimately connect to detrimental health effects \citep{klaren2019identifying, knapen2020toward}.
 Accordingly, a novel attempt in toxicology simultaneously to model heteroscedastic errors as well as any non-constant shapes of the mean completes BMC.
 This leads to a broader definition of activity as any changes in mean and variance of dose-response curves.
 These considerations provide a more holistic perspective on active chemicals than previous research.

 The remainder of the paper is organised as follows.
 Section \ref{Motivations} further explains motivating aspects for a model applicable to HTS data.
 Section \ref{Data} summarises the ToxCast/Tox21 data of relevance to neurodevelopmental disorders and obesity.
 Then, the BMC approach is described throughout section \ref{Model}.
 We compare the performance of BMC with existing methods on simulated data sets and show results using our HTS data in section \ref{Results}, highlighting chemicals that pose greater risks for obesity and neurodevelopment endpoints.
 Potential areas of future research are discussed in section \ref{Discussion}.
+The data and the code to reproduce all analyses in the paper are available at \url{https://github.com/jinbora0720/BMC}.